felipesousa/felipesousa/README.md

 - JavaScript (NodeJS / TypesScript / CoffeeScript)
 - CSS (CSS-in-JS / CSS Pre-processors )
 - HTML (HTML 5 / Accessibility / Web Components)
-- NodeJS (Native development, creating APIs and developing
+- NodeJS (Native API / Frameworks and Libraries / Creating custom modules)
-- Web Apis (Bluethoot /
+- Web Apis

-Exists a lot of diff projects that I've experimented in those years, in a general perspective I think the web base (HTML, CSS and Javascript (and your ecosystem) are whats is more important when we talk about web development.
+Exists a lot of different projects that I've experimented in those years, in a general perspective I think the web base (HTML, CSS and Javascript (and your ecosystem) are whats is more important when we talk about web development.

 ### Frameworks / Libraries / Misc